 What to expect:

 Services start at 9 a.m. and consist of prayer, worship through music, and a message from God’s word that draws us closer to Him and offers encouragement as we apply Biblical principles to our daily lives.
 If this is your first time here, please visit our Welcome Center in the foyer.
 Our volunteers will be happy to help you figure out where to go and give you some information on our programs and services.
 After the service, which lasts about an hour, join us for a time of fellowship with coffee and snacks before Sunday School classes begin at 10:30 a.m.
-Services are also broadcast live on Facebook.
+Services are also broadcast live on Facebook, YouTube and here on our website.

 We also have small groups, Bible studies, and youth/teen programs throughout the week, and several other outreach ministries that might interest you.